BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 1. [  ] Check Your SSKR a Third Time[^22].
    1. Restore one more time, this time using the other of your two original shares from that first scan along with the one you didn't originally scan.
    1. In other words, you should have scanned all three combinations of two shares: AB, BC, and AC.
 If you're confused at which you've used, labeled them "A", "B", and "C".
-   1. "Save" it, check it, and this time do *not* delete it.
+   1. "Save" it, check it, and this time do *not* delete it (yet).

 Now that you know you can recover your seed from the recovery shards, you should enter that seed into Sparrow.

-1. [  ] Display the Cosigner Public Key in Gordian Seed Tool
+1. [  ] Display the Account in Gordian Seed Tool
    1. Select the seed.
-   1. Touch "Cosigner Public Key".
+   2. Touch "Authenticate"[^23]
+   3. Touch "Derive Key" and "Other Key Derivations".
+   4.
-2. [  ] Input the Cosigner Key into Sparrow
+1. [  ] Input the Cosigner Key into Sparrow
-   1. Choose "Keystore 1", which should already be selected.
+   1. On Sparrow, Choose "Keystore 1", which should already be selected.
    2. Select "xpub/Watch Only Wallet".
    3. Click the Camera icon.
    4. Hold your iPhone desplaying the Cosigner Public Key in front of the camera for your computer running sparrow.
    5. An xpub should be imported.
-1. [  ] Change the label for Keystone One in Sparrow to be something meaningful like "SSKR Recovery Key"[^23].
+1. [  ] Change the label for Keystone One in Sparrow to be something meaningful like "SSKR Recovery Key"[^25].
-3. [  ] Delete the seed on Gordian Seed Tool.
+1. [  ] Delete the seed on Gordian Seed Tool.[^26]
-4. [  ] Delete Gordian Seed Tool.
+1. [  ] Delete Gordian Seed Tool.
+1. [  ] Turn on "Sync to iCloud" from the Gear icon.

 Finally, you need to divy out your shares, which is how you will recover this seed if you ever need to use it again

-1. [  ] Separate and store the shares[^24][^25].
+1. [  ] Separate and store the shares[^27][^28].
    1. Place the overview page and one share in your Home Storage.
    1. Place one share in your Primary Storage.
    1. Place one share in your Secondary Storage.